JOQL

 Method Names

-At the high level, there are two types of RPC Calls
+At a high level, there are two types of RPC calls.

-All JSON-RPC methods will be structured with the following format [verb][EntityModel][OptionalSuffix].
+All JSON-RPC methods should be structured with the following snake_case format: [entity_model]_[verb].

 For example, for an entity Project:

-Here are the normative method verbs (in the examples below, the jsonrpc and id are omitted for brevity)
+Here are the normative method verbs.
+In the examples below, jsonrpc and id are omitted for brevity.

 Muting Methods